-Acne can appear on the skin of your face neck, chest, back, or shoulders, and is usually caused by hair follicles that have become plugged with oil and dead skin cells.
+Acne can appear on the skin of your face neck, chest, back, or shoulders, and is usually caused by pores that have become plugged with oil and dead skin cells.
 Oil-clogged pores can be made worse when bacteria that live on your skin get inside them and multiply.
 This can lead to deep inflammation and painful acne cysts.

 Although it’s most common among teenagers, the number of adults who have acne is growing.
 More women, in particular, are experiencing acne in their 30s, 40s, 50s, and beyond.